 [Section 20 amended by No. 67 of 2003 s.
 62.]

-21. Transitional provision
+21. Transitional provision for people operating before 1 Jan 1996

 (1) This section applies to every person (an existing operator) that immediately before the commencement of this Part is doing anything that, after that commencement, is required to be licensed under section 18.